 Out of Malaga the fully charged Michelin TPMS took many hours to pair up and show readings, but since was very handy in monitoring the experimental tubeless tyre pressures.
 Sadly, 10 days in it appears to have packed up – not even the battery level is indicated.

 Now I’ve refined the strapping, the slim Kriega OS20s throwovers sit tight and are easy and quick to access.
-Total demounting would be easier with the HDPE Kriega platform, but for the moment I pull out the white liners if I need to strip the bike overnight (rare).
-Their slimness is a real benefit on some narrow and gnarly canyon tracks where catching the cliffside with metre+ wide alloy cabinets risks being ejected into the abyss on the rebound, like that famous Triumph-in-the marina video from a few years back.
-Only here it could end a lot worse than falling into someone’s prized yacht.
+Total demounting would be easier with the HDPE Kriega platform, but I just pull out the white liners if I need to strip the bike overnight (rare).
+Their slimness is a real benefit on some narrow and gnarly canyon tracks where catching the cliffside with metre+ wide alloy cabinets risks being ejected into the abyss.

 Even with bivouac camping gear (everything bar a tent) there’s no need for a tail pack because the nifty 6-litre Lomo bags either side of the tank take up the slack and help spread the load evenly.
 A very handy spot for gear and, with the Kriegas, a sacrificial crashbar for when that days comes.